Can Rapid Dispute Resolution From Verifi Help You Avoid Chargebacks?

 So, if Visa Rapid Dispute Resolution is primarily a bank-facing mechanism, what will implementation mean for you as a merchant?

-On one hand, RDR can help reduce chargeback issuances.
+The most obvious benefit is that RDR can help reduce chargeback issuances.
 To illustrate, let’s assume a customer disputes a transaction.
-Rather than going directly to the chargeback process, RDR will consult a preassembled rule set (determined by you) to determine how to handle the transaction.
+Rather than going directly to the chargeback process, the RDR decisioning engine checks the dispute against preassembled rule set (determined by you).
+This allows the system to determine if you should accept liability for the dispute and provide a credit.
+If you accept liability, then the case is closed, and you avoid the chargeback permanently.

 The rules you use to determine which disputes to refund are highly customizable.
 You can base them on a variety of factors, including: